Huda Khayrallah

 About

-Previously, I was a PhD student in Computer Science at The Johns Hopkins University (JHU), advised by Philipp Koehn.
+Previously, I was a senior researcher at Microsoft, working on the Microsoft Translator team.
+Before that, I was PhD student in Computer Science at The Johns Hopkins University (JHU), advised by Philipp Koehn.
 I was part of the Center for Language and Speech Processing (CLSP) and the machine translation group.

-In Summer 2019, I was a research intern at Lilt, working on translator-in-the-loop machine translation.
+In summer 2019, I was a research intern at Lilt, working on translator-in-the-loop machine translation.

 I graduated from UC Berkeley with a B.A. in Computer Science in May 2015.
 I worked with Colleen Lewis on computer science education, Andreas Stolcke on tools for speech processing, and Jerry Feldman on natural language understanding.